znanja/jwysiwyg/README.rst

     A boolean.
 Depends on **jquery.ui.resizable**.
 If ``false`` the editor will not be resizeable.

+``removeHeadings``
+    A boolean.
+Controls weather the removeFormat function will remove headings.

 ``rmUnusedControls``
     A boolean.
 If ``true``, the editor will remove all controls which are not mentioned in ``controls`` option.